Catala-specific questions

 In Catala, monetary values are represented as an integer number of cents (see

 above).
-A calculation with the catala money
+A calculation with the catala money type always result in an amount

 rounded to the nearest cent.
 This means, that, when performing intermediate